-Pilgrimage to Mecca during the Covid-19 pandemic
+Pilgrimage to Mecca during the Covid-19 pandemic.

 31/07/2020

-The hajj is considered one of the five pillars of Islam, replicating the journey undertaken by the Prophet Mohammad in 630 AD.
-It is also a religious duty that Muslims must perform at least once in their lifetime, depending on their financial ability and physical condition.
+The pilgrimage (hajj) is considered one of the five pillars of Islam, modeled after the journey undertaken by the Prophet Muhammad in 630 AD.
+It is also a religious obligation that Muslims must perform at least once in their lifetime, depending on their financial means and physical condition.

 Empty